Honório Hermeto Carneiro Leão, Marquis of Paraná: Magistrate and politician

 On 20 May 1826, Honório Hermeto married his 17-year-old first cousin Maria Henriqueta Neto, the daughter of his father's brother João Neto Carneiro Leme.
 Unlike his brother, João Neto was a rich and influential man.
 Honório Hermeto and Maria Henriqueta had five children: Honório, Henrique (later Baron of Paraná), Maria Emília, Maria Henriqueta and Pedro.
 The advantageous marriage allowed Honório Hermeto to become a slave owner, assume his uncle's business, which included domestic slave trading, and later, in the 1830s, purchase a coffee farm in the province of Rio de Janeiro.
 Coffee was quickly becoming Brazil's most important export commodity and was a highly lucrative crop.

 Honório Hermeto pursued a typical course open to 19th century Brazilians who became affluent through family connections and patronage: a judicial career, with expectations of entering politics.
 On 14 October 1826, he was named to a three-year term as juiz de fora (external judge) with jurisdiction over the three villages in the province of São Paulo.
 On 25 August 1828, Honório Hermeto left São Paulo upon being promoted to the post of auditor da marinha (admiralty judge) in Rio de Janeiro, the imperial capital located in the province of same name.
 His tenure in São Paulo and Rio de Janeiro helped expand his connections.
-Emperor Dom Pedro I appointed him ouvidor (superior judge) in late 1828 and desembargador (regional appeal judge) in 1829, an office Honório Hermeto held until his retirement in 1848.
+Emperor Pedro I appointed him ouvidor (superior judge) in late 1828 and desembargador (regional appeal judge) in 1829, an office Honório Hermeto held until his retirement in 1848.

 Well established in the imperial capital, Honório Hermeto campaigned in 1829 to become a general deputy (member of the Chamber of Deputies, the national lower house) as a representative for his native Minas Gerais.
 He was elected to a seat in the legislature for the term beginning April 1830.
 He became a member of the Liberal Party, which stood in opposition to Pedro I and his policies.
 As a general deputy, Honório Hermeto had an unobtrusive role for the first couple of years, having been overshadowed by Bernardo Pereira de Vasconcelos, the leader of the deputies representing Minas Gerais.
 Short, slim and with a speech impediment, the dark-haired Honório Hermeto appeared an unimpressive figure at first glance.
 Like his father, he was headstrong, opinionated and often scathing.
 However, he had self-confidence and a powerful charisma, and was energetic, intelligent, perspicacious and a natural born leader.